Mithril-mine/libmdbx-entire/README.md

 <!-- section-begin mithril -->

-The next version is under non-public development from scratch and will be released as **MithrilDB** and `libmithrildb` for libraries & packages.
+The next version is under non-public development and will be released as **MithrilDB** and `libmithrildb` for libraries & packages.
 Admittedly mythical [Mithril](https://en.wikipedia.org/wiki/Mithril) is resembling silver but being stronger and lighter than steel.
 Therefore _MithrilDB_ is a rightly relevant name.

 _MithrilDB_ is radically different from _libmdbx_ by the new database format and API based on C++20.
 The goal of this revolution is to provide a clearer and robust API, add more features and new valuable properties of the database.
 All fundamental architectural problems of libmdbx/LMDB have been solved there, but now the active development has been suspended for top-three reasons: